This article originally appeared on VICE UK.

-You say he "scarpered".
-Nigel has said his "children were so scared by your behaviour that they ran away."
+You say he "scarpered."
+Nigel has said his "children were so scared by your behavior that they ran away."
 Is it OK to scare his kids?
 They're kids.

 Of course not.
 If his children were freaked out by us arriving then of course we're sorry.
 But we didn't see any kids, and I'm not convinced that they were even there.
 We didn't see them, he left in his car, but only with is wife.
 To be honest, I reckon it's calculated.
 He must have known we were next door, we'd been shouting about it on the internet, he came along anyway and is now trying to paint a bunch of mothers, dancers and disabled people as some kind of pitchfork-wielding angry mob.